gin66/FastAccelStepper/extras/doc/physical_stepper_whitepaper.md

 step error, speed, **raw rotor acceleration**, force/friction, and the stall observation — exactly the parameters the review asked to see.

+### 12.2 FasNAxis coupling (`test_26.cpp` F21)

+`SimPort` (`naxis_sim_port.h`) is the n-axis suite's duck-typed queue.
+Its opt-in `setPhysicalStepper(&plant)` attaches a plant to one axis: `drain_one()` feeds the plant the very command the ideal counter consumes, so the plant's rotor is that axis's *realized* position while `position()` stays the ideal commanded count the planner's DDA binds against. `realizedPosition()` / `realizedSpeed()` / `realizedDelta()` / `realizedStall()` expose the plant's observables to the test.

+F21 drives the F5 Linear square (1600 steps per side, ticks 4000, accel 2000)
+through `FasNAxis<2, 64, SimPort>` with a plant on X and Y. It writes `test_26_f21.gnuplot` (the realized rotor path on the commanded square, per-axis rotor speed, P/R, period, and the commanded-minus-realized deviation) and one 16-bit PCM **stereo** wav (`test_26_f21.wav`, X on the left channel, Y on the right): the two plants' `audio_sample()` streams are interleaved.
+The asserts are that neither rotor loses synchronism, the per-axis lag stays under one full step, both reach a real side speed, the realized position returns to the origin, and the wav carries audible signal.

+The hum is normalized (so it no longer clips for most of a move) and faded with a rotor-speed envelope, so a ramp does not fade in and out of a clipped, low-frequency rumble at the start and end of every side.

 ---

 ## 13. Open questions